|Services||MEP Engineering, Environmental Design, Energy, Sustainability, Sustainability Certification, Operational Performance|

 XCO2 have been working with Costa Coffee since 2013 providing a mixture of regulatory, design and operational guidance services.
-Our most longstanding collaboration is the provision of energy performance analysis to demonstrate compliance with Building Regulations Part L, which we carry out for all new Costa Coffee stores, whether for retail park, drive thru or high street stores.
+The most longstanding collaboration is the provision of energy performance analysis to demonstrate compliance with Building Regulations Part L, which XCO2 carry out for all new Costa Coffee stores, whether for retail park, drive thru or high street stores.
 This includes the analysis of over 150 sites to date and the issuing of almost 80 Energy Performance Certificates (EPCs).
-Furthermore we have provided guidance to the various project teams on the implications of updates to the Regulations and how they impact upon the specification of individual systems and components, as well as the overall compliance performance for the sites.
+Furthermore the company has provided guidance to the various project teams on the implications of updates to the Regulations and how they impact upon the specification of individual systems and components, as well as the overall compliance performance for the sites.

 In parallel to the regulatory analysis, XCO2 also act as BREEAM Assessors for all sites where there are BREEAM fit-out requirements.
 This role means working alongside the fit-out project team to compile the requisite evidence for Design and Post-Construction Assessments, supporting the discharge of Planning Conditions and Green Lease requirements.
 XCO2 have additionally run client and project team workshops to review specifications and documentation requirements in order to standardise the approach taken for BREEAM.